 For clients with Relationship Awareness, the "Financial Statements" tab includes a roll-up of data from the accounts that are part of the Relationship that you attach to the opportunity.
 A “Relationship Details” section is shown to the right of "Opportunity Details" on the Financial Statements.

-You can click the chevron beside the Relationship Details title in the header to select either Strategic Value or FTP Value for your Relationship Profitability Calculation.
+You can choose the Relationship Profitability Calculation by selecting either Strategic Value or FTP Value from the dropdown menu.
 For more information about Strategic and FTP (or Funds Transfer) Value, see Understanding Relationship Impact.

 All figures on the financial statement are annualized over the term of the loan, with the exception of funding and commitment figures, which reflect the values based on the day the loan funds and deposit begins.